How to find the perfect live music act for your office Christmas party.

 When you’re structuring your party, there are a couple of things worth keeping in mind.
 For a start, your band will have to set up and sound checks in advance of their performance.

 This is always best done when people aren’t around, as no one really wants to see a bunch of flight cases being dragged in and “One!
 Two!” being repeated down a microphone.
 Set up time will vary, but it’s worth factoring in around 2 hours for a traditional 4 or 5 piece band.

 When working out set times for the performance, remember that it is always best to schedule your band around any food being brought out.
 Simply put, food will usually take precedence over most things and, if you’re looking to avoid wasting one of your band’s sets by having them playing to the buffet queue, it’s generally better to leave a gap either side of food’s arrival.

 At its simplest, whenever you’re booking live music, it’s important to do your research and remember that if you aren’t sure about anything, just ask.
-Professional bands will usually try and be as accommodating as they can and hopefully together you can create a truly memorable event.
+Professional bands will usually try and be as accommodating as they can and hopefully together you can create a truly memorable office Christmas party.